KQM-git/TCL/docs/evidence/equipment/weapons.md

 Rust DMG reduction on charge shots is additive and is in the same category as dmg% when calculated.

 **Evidence:**
-Using level 50 Amber on Lv87 Hilichurl, with +20 physical goblet
+Using level 50 Amber on Lv87 Hilichurl, with +20 Physical goblet

 * [Level 90 Prototype Crescent](https://imgur.com/nSaRkfP) \(No passive\)
 * [Level 90 Rust](https://imgur.com/YsG8wlf)